-Diet for Life Guide Week 6 and Forward
+Diet for Life Guide

+Week 6 and Forward

-- This is your new diet plan for the rest of your life. - Your protein goal will increase to 120 grams a day. - Remember to eat protein foods first so you can meet your protein requirement. - Certain foods are not always tolerated until several months after surgery.
-They are listed in the 'Proceed with Caution' column.
+- This is your new diet plan for the rest of your life. - Remember to eat protein foods first so you can meet your 60 grams a day requirement.

-Food Group Choose More Often Proceed with Caution (may not be tolerated) Choose Less Often Milk and Alternatives Milk (skim, 1%, 2%) Soy milk - plain or unsweetened (less than 12 grams of sugar in a serving) Yogurt or Greek yogurt (smooth, 4% or less milk fat and less than 12 grams of sugar in a serving) Cottage cheese (4% or less milk fat) Soft cheese (e.g., cheese strings, Babybel, Laughing Cow) Hard cheese Cream Chocolate milk Yogurt with 12 grams or more sugar in a serving Liquid yogurt drinks Protein Supplements • Your goal is to get protein from food sources but you may use protein shakes to help meet your goal.
+Food Group Choose More Often Proceed with Caution (may not be tolerated) Choose Less Often Milk and Alternatives Milk (skim, 1%, 2%) Soy milk - plain or unsweetened (less than 12 grams of sugar in a serving) Yogurt or Greek yogurt (smooth, 2% or less milk fat, and less than 12 grams of sugar in a serving) Cottage cheese (2% or less milk fat,) Soft cheese (e.g., cheese strings, Babybel, Laughing Cow) Hard cheese Cream Chocolate milk Yogurt with 12 grams or more sugar in a serving Liquid yogurt drinks Protein Supplements Your goal is to get protein from food sources but you may use protein shakes to help meet your goal.
 Pre-mixed Protein Supplements - 20 to 30 grams of protein in each serving (e.g., Premier Nutrition) Protein Powder - 20 to 30 grams of protein in each serving (e.g., whey isolate or soy isolate) mixed with milk or water Protein Bars (at least 20 grams of protein in each serving and less than 12 grams of sugar in each serving)